DewFill/pizza-factory-go/README.md

 This API provides endpoints for managing pizza orders, including creating orders, adding items to orders, marking orders as done, and listing orders.
 Authentication is required for certain operations.

+API tests can be found in file [test-requests.http](test-requests.http)

+Database schema can be found in file [docker/postgres/docker-entrypoint-initdb.d/schema.sql](docker/postgres/docker-entrypoint-initdb.d/schema.sql)

+App queries can be found in file [query.sql](query.sql)
 ## Start
 ```shell
 make up